 In addition to the Net Zero Accelerator, there are currently five other funding streams provided through SIF:

 - Research, Development & Commercialization;

 - Business Growth & Expansion;

 - National Ecosystems.

 Government Funding For CleanTech Companies

-To read more about clean technology financial support from the Canadian government, reach out to a Mentor Works representative today.
+To read more about clean technology financial support from the Canadian government via other programs like the Strategic Innovation Fund, reach out to a Mentor Works representative today.
 For more information on current funding programs, visit our government funding directory.